yarocruz/yarocruz.github.io/pages/about-me.md

   order: 0
 ---

-Hi, I'm Jay Cruz and I'm a Web Developer based in Orlando, FL.
-I mostly dabble in client-side JavaScript to build websites and web apps.
-I like using [React](https://reactjs.org/) and sometimes [Vue](https://vuejs.org/) for building  Front-End apps.
+Hi, I'm Jay Cruz and I'm a Software Developer based in Orlando, FL.
+I mostly dabble in client and server-side JavaScript to build websites and web apps.
+I use [React](https://reactjs.org/) and sometimes [Vue](https://vuejs.org/) for building client side interfaces, and I like the [Postgres](https://www.postgresql.org/), Node / Express stack.

-I started tinkering with HTML and CSS back when I got my first PC in the early 2000s when I tried to make my own website.
-This got me interested in Web Design which eventually led me to getting a degree in Interactive Design in 2017.
-I took a stab at being a Web Designer for a bit, but I transitioned into  Development and in 2019-2020 I did a Coding Bootcamp.

-This site is just my humble off-the-radar web log where I've been documenting my journey into this new career and other miscellanea.
+This site is just my humble off-the-radar web log where I've been documenting my journey into this new career, what I've been learning, and other miscellanea.

 When I'm not slinging code I'm hanging out with my beautiful girlfriend and my dog Oliver.